The gassy messenger: N2 and O2 are also greenhouse gases

 N2 and O2 vibration modes

-To verify that the above observation is a predictable consequence, or natural property of N2 and O2 - when analysed under Raman spectroscopy - a causal explanation of these 'peaks' had to be sourced.
-To do this I simply had to show the vibration mode for N2 and O2 is symmetrical.
-As the quote said at the top of this section said 'Nitrogen (N2) is symmetrical AND made of identical atoms' I had part of an answer, but with another google search I found this following direct to answer to my question from what look like Chemistry tutorial notes: Chemistry 362 Dr. Jean M. Standard
+To verify that the above observation is a predictable consequence or natural property of N2 and O2 - when analysed under Raman spectroscopy - a causal explanation of these 'peaks' had to be sourced.
+To do this, I had to show that the vibration mode for N2 and O2 is symmetrical.
+As the quote at the top of this section said, 'Nitrogen (N2) is symmetrical AND made of identical atoms' I had part of an answer, but with another Google search, I found the following direct answer to my question: what looks like Chemistry tutorial notes: Chemistry 362 Dr. Jean M. Standard

 3 .
 Are the stretching modes of the diatomic molecules O2 and N2 infrared active?
 Why or why not?